kuno-market/kuno-market-servant.hs/README.md

 Servant API specifications for Kuno Market's APIs.
 Use the `servant-api` package to generate functions for interacting with Kuno Market's APIs.

-APIs return pure, schemaless JSON as `ByteString`s.
-You may use `lens-aeson` to inspect the payloads.

 ## Network.KunoMarket.API.Public

 This is the API spec for the public market-data API.